Skip to content

 QL Trigger Points | What They Feel Like & How I Fixed Them

-QL trigger points can be one of the biggest contributors to your back problems.
+QL trigger points can be one of the biggest contributors to lower back problems.
 After suffering from QL trigger points for years, here is what I experienced and how I fixed them.

 QL Trigger Points Referred Pain Pattern